open-telemetry/oteps/text/entities/0256-entities-data-model.md

     </td>
     <td>key/value pair list
     </td>
-    <td>A set of descriptive (non-identifying) attributes of the Entity.
+    <td>A set of descriptive (non-identifying) attributes of the entity.
 <p>
 MAY change over the lifetime of the entity.
 MAY be empty.
-These attributes are not part of Entity's identity.
+These attributes are not part of entity's identity.
 <p>
 “value” follows <a
 href="https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#type-any">any</a>